Product development can be an effective differentiator for your small business strategy.

 Four Ways to identify business customer needs that could form components of a business solution (or bundle) are:

 - Conducting customer interviews

 For further information on about approaches to understand business customers, please read Listening to Customers: The Foundation for Start-Up and SME Growth

 Need assistance in developing the right strategy to grow your B2B SME?

-Listen Innovate Grow’s “Reeling Them In” B2B Marketing and Sales Strategy Workshop helps your SME develop the strategy and action plan to acquire the business customers and growth you seek.
+Listen Innovate Grow’s Business Strategy & Action Planning Workshop helps your SME develop the strategy and action plan to acquire the business customers and growth you seek.

 There are essentially only 4 ways to grow your business.
 I refer to these as growth pathways as they are the fundamental outcomes of all growth strategies and plans.
 Discover what they are and how to implement them in your business: